rajathjn/shorts_maker/README.md

 https://github.com/user-attachments/assets/6aad212a-bfd5-4161-a2bc-67d24a8de37f

 ## TODO
-- [ ] Dockerize the project, To avoid the complex set up process.
 - [ ] Explain working and usage in blog.
+- [x] Dockerize the project, To avoid the complex set up process.
+- [x] Add option to fetch post from submission URLs.
 - [x] Add an example video to the README.

 ## Development